Childbirth, Raising Children and Education

 Child Allowance (Jidou-teate)

-Child and Family Support Section TEL:075-251-1123
+Child and Family Support Section | TEL:075-251-1123 |

 Single Parent Household Support Programs

-- ・Priority in renting at a public housing
+- ・Priority in moving into public housing

-- ・Child Care Allowance
+- ・Childcare Allowance (Jidou-fuyou-teate)

 Counseling on raising children